lf-edge/ekuiper/docs/en_US/sqls/custom_functions.md

 ### LabelImage plugin

-This is a sample plugin to demonstrate the usage of TensorFlowLite(tflite) model interpreter.
+This is a sample plugin(use in docker image tags with ``-slim`` suffix) to demonstrate the usage of TensorFlowLite(tflite) model interpreter.
 The function receives a bytea input representing an image and produce the AI label of the image by running the tflite model.

 Assuming the input is the byte array of peacock.jpg, the output will be "peacock".